rpbritton/Keyboards/keyboard-sail/wiki/3-Circuits.md

 ![](https://upload.wikimedia.org/wikipedia/commons/c/c9/LED_circuit.svg)
 <sup>[Image Credit](https://en.wikipedia.org/wiki/LED_circuit)</sup>
 ## Using a multimeter to check the continuity of a circuit
 1. Turn the multimeter to the Ω (ohm) symbol.
 This will set the multimeter to display the resistance between the two leads.
-If there is no continuity it will display OL (**O**pen **L**oop) or something else.
+If there is no continuity it will display OL (**O**pen **L**oop) or something similar.
 2. Try tapping the black and red leads together.
 The reading should become 0Ω.
 3. You can also do this at two ends of a circuit, and if it reads 0Ω you know they're continuous.
 4. For a diode, because **current flows from the red lead (VCC) to the black lead (GND)**, the meter will only display continuity for one direction (red at the anode and black at the cathode).